navicore/actorflow.g8/README.md

 * Enable the actor to inspect its earlier states via persistence journal queries

 One possible solution to the above challenges is [here]()

+## EXTRA CREDIT CHALLENGE

+* Create a single cluster of Akka Actor systems and enable actor sharding to evenly distribute actors across the cluster
+* Enable multiple Akka Streams on multiple nodes consuming from a single Kafka topic with a consumer group balancing the consumption across the cluster

+One possible solution to the above extra extra challenges is [here]()